What Is a Termination Letter?

 2. Provide Basic Details for Both Sender and Recipient

 When typing, start with information on the sender (you).
 What basic information you will include will depend entirely on the type of termination you're going to create.
 For example, one that's made for the purpose of job termination will require you to not only put in yours and the employee's name, but also job position titles, addresses, and the name of the company.
-You can check out samples of termination letters if you want to have an idea of what it is that you need to place.
+You can check out sample letters of termination letters if you want to have an idea of what it is that you need to place.

 3. Greet the Recipient and State the Letter's Purpose